lebogan/snob/README.md

 - learn Crystal while leveraging my Ruby experience
 - have fun:)

-This application is written specifically for snmp version 3 because of its security features.
+This utility is written specifically for snmp version 3 because of its security features.
 Backwards compatibility to version 2c is not included at this time.
 Sorry.

-The special *-l* switch is included because I have a difficult time remembering 1.0.8802.1.1.2.1.4.1.1.9 or ipNetToPhysicalPhysAddress **and** I find these two oid's useful.
+The special *--list* switch is included because I have a difficult time remembering 1.0.8802.1.1.2.1.4.1.1.9 or ipNetToPhysicalPhysAddress **and** I find these two oid's useful.
 In addition, a --dump option with --raw is included for dumping the resulting output to a file, raw_dump.txt, for later perusal.